vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 a language-typed data structure.

 But let's not open up all magic directly at the beginning, and start with the basics.
 For this this page will show examples of the structural principles that make up the GCL language.
+These examples show two important variations of the same concept, namely **Value Fragments** and **Structure Fragments**.
+The idea is that any type can be composed using these two different types fragments.
+In this Value Fragments indicate where atomic values like strings, booleans, integers, floats and even datetimes need to be positioned, and by what identifier they can be accessed.
+Structure fragments on the other hand are the containers that can wrap different fragments together, and by doing so also provide the mechanism through which complex types can be composed using nested hierarchies of fragments.

-Of course one of the most important aspects is to add comments. :-)
+Of course on top of that there is even a more important aspect: The power to add comments.
+Let's begin with those. :-)

 ## Comments
 Add comments to a context schema by prefixing them with --.
 Comments can be made everywhere, but always after any 'operational' text or characters.